sercankulcu/sercankulcu.github.io/_posts/2018-08-14-popular-questions-about-software.md

 <b>Embedded software:</b> This is software that is built into a device or system, such as a car's navigation system or a home security system.

-Software is an essential component of modern computing, and there are many different types of software available to meet the diverse needs and demands of users.

 How is software developed?
 -----

-Software development is the process of creating and maintaining software programs.
-It involves designing, coding, testing, and debugging software to ensure that it functions correctly and meets the needs of the user.

-Software development is typically carried out by software engineers, who use programming languages, such as C++, Java, or Python, to write code that is understood by computers.
-The code is then compiled, or translated, into machine code that the computer can execute.

 Software development follows a specific process, known as the software development life cycle (SDLC).
 The SDLC consists of several phases, including: